 Warning signs that facility is not providing appropriate medical care and follow-up can include issues such as non-age related deterioration of health, frequent hospitalizations, and unexplained and unplanned weight loss, frequent infections, pressure ulcers, and depression.

 Under federal regulation , a facility must have evidence that all allegations are thoroughly investigated, and the results of the investigation must be reported to the administrator and to other officials in accordance with State law within five working days of the incident.9 A facility may be alerted to a possible problem or suspicion of neglect by a variety of sources; the direct care givers, ancillary staff, family, friends, visitors, or through direct observation of their residents.
 Once there has been an allegation of neglect, an internal investigation is initiated immediately.
 An investigation is a process through which the facility gathers facts related to the incident.

 Investigations may take different forms depending upon the circumstances of the case but typically, begins with a review of the reported incident.
 During the fact gathering process, the person(s) conducting the investigation may want to review the staffing records to identify the staff assigned to the resident and ancillary staff in the facility during the time frame.
 They may want to engage in a process of interviewing and obtaining written statements from any staff that had possible contact with the resident, ancillary staff on duty, the alleged victim, possible witnesses, or the person making the report.
 A full review of the alleged victim’s medical record should be conducted.
 Once all facts have been gathered, the data is analyzed and evaluated.
 At the conclusion of the investigation, the facility will determine if the evidence supports the allegation of neglect.

-Submit an inquiry or contact the author of this article to determine which of our experts is best qualified to assist in your case.
+Submit an inquiry to determine which of our experts is best qualified to assist in your case.